EugeneManushkin/CtagsSourceNavigator/README.md

 + Plugin become more stable.
 Fixed bugs: #77, #83, #84, #86, #89
 ### 2.1.0.68
 + Plugin become more stable.
 Fixed bugs: #70, #71, #75
-### 2.1.0.63
-+ Plugin detects git and svn repositories.
-CD to a git repository and just start using plugin or select "Reindex repository" menu.
-Plugin will detect the root of a repository and suggest to index it (#66)
-+ Cache become more convinient.
-After a specified time (12 hours by default) the cache is not used all counters are reset so newly searched names will go to the top of the list.
-  The reset counters time may be configured or disabled in plugin configuration menu (#67)
-+ Fixed bugs (#62 #68)
-+ **For those who love Lua**.
-If you would like to browse **not only functions** check out my new project: [Yet Another Lua TAgs](https://github.com/EugeneManushkin/Yalta).
-This is a Lua source code indexer that integrates with CtagsSourceNavigator plugin.
-Just download [latest release](https://github.com/EugeneManushkin/Yalta/releases), unpack it and put full path to **ctags_wrapper.bat** script to **Path to ctags.exe** in plugin configuration menu
-  (**F11->Ctags Source Navigator->C Plugin configuration**)
 ## Installation
 1. Download latest release from [release page](https://github.com/EugeneManushkin/CtagsSourceNavigator/releases)
 2. Extract downloaded archive to FarManager/Plugins folder